 The Argyll and Sutherland Highlanders Museum is currently closed (until at least Spring 2020).
-More details about their heritage Lottery Funded project can be found ontheir website.

 The links between Stirling Castle and the Argyll and Sutherland Highlanders reach back through 200 years of distinguished service.